eslint/eslint/docs/src/use/configure/rules.md

 #### Comment descriptions

+In cases where a specific rule consistently causes issues that are difficult to resolve, consider creating an exemption for that rule in the project's ESLint configuration with appropriate justifications.
 Configuration comments can include descriptions to explain why disabling or re-enabling the rule is necessary.
 The description must come after the configuration and needs to be separated from the configuration by two or more consecutive `-` characters.
 For example:

 ```js